All models are wrong, but some are useful.

 “Not to put too fine a point on it, from an entirely disinterested economic perspective, the COVID-19 might even prove mildly beneficial in the long term by disproportionately culling elderly dependents.”

-Rather more convincingly, once the herd immunity exists, the threat from the virus is over.
+Rather more convincingly, once the herd immunity exists (assuming that lasting immunity does indeed result from exposure and recovery), the threat from the virus is over.
 Even if visitors from another country reintroduced it, too many people would be immune for it to spread.
 This is a possibly significant advantage over any strategy which successfully contains the virus.

 The Cons are that 2 million could die